 Medical Marijuana is permitted in both the State of Arizona and State of Illinois.
-While state laws permit the use of medical and recreational marijuana, federal laws prohibit marijuana use, its possession, and/or its cultivation at educational and clinical institutions that receive federal funding.
-The use, possession, or cultivation of marijuana for either medical or recreational purposes is therefore not allowed in or on the premises of any Midwestern University property, including student housing; nor is it allowed at any affiliated clinical sites or University sponsored event or activity.
+While state laws permit the use of medical and recreational marijuana, federal laws prohibit marijuana use, its possession, and/ or its cultivation at educational and clinical institutions that receive federal funding.
+The use, possession, or cultivation of marijuana is therefore not allowed in or on the premises of any Midwestern University property, including student housing; nor is it allowed at any affiliated clinical sites or University sponsored event or activity.